sourcegraph/about/README.md

 ## Developing locally

-In a terminal, change into the `website` directory, then run:
+In a terminal, change into the `website` directory, and run:

 ```shell
 yarn install